 The Cinahl® database is a comprehensive and authoritative source of information for nurses, allied health professionals, and others interested in health care.

-CLAHRC stands for NIHR Collaborations for Leadership in Applied Health Research and Care, and there are 13 of these pioneering research teams across the country.
-University Hospitals Bristol NHS Foundation Trust hosts CLAHRCwest.
+ARC stands for Applied Research Collaborative and Care.
+ARCs are funded by National Institute of Health Research (NIHR), and there are 13 of these pioneering research teams across the country.
+ARC West covers the West of England and is based in Bristol.
+University Hospitals Bristol NHS Foundation Trust hosts ARC West.

 Clinical vs. Statistical Significance